Your team members are constantly sending you Slack messages asking you to remind them of deadlines.

 Why is a Gantt Chart Important?

 Gantt charts are important because they make scheduling, planning and executing on projects easier.
+They also help a lot with general time management.

 Projects often involve multiple stakeholders, activities and deadlines.
 Gantt charts visualize all these factors so that project managers and their teams can quickly understand who needs to do what and when.